 Defending a Drug Trafficking Charge in Minnesota

+Considering the above penalties, you don’t want a drug trafficking charge on your record.
+That’s why you need the best drug crime defense lawyer on your side.
 Experienced drug crime attorneys in Minnesota employ the following commonly-used defenses to help their clients in attempting to beat a drug trafficking charge.

 - Illegal Search and Seizure